The descriptor string in ASCII format. It may include a "*" to denote an arbitrary index (aka ranged descriptors).

 An array with all the signatures needed to

-build the Satisfaction of this miniscript-based Output
+build the Satisfaction of this miniscript-based Output.

 interface PartialSig { pubkey: Buffer; signature: Buffer; }

-.
+'DANGEROUSLY_USE_FAKE_SIGNATURES'.
 This will generate script satisfactions

 using 72-byte zero-padded signatures.
 While this can be useful in